Target Usage: To make use of multiple timelines of work in a local repository.

 Option 2: Repurpose the sandbox from the previous hands-on practical

-To continue with the same sports repo we used above, create a new branch called add-swimming, and some commits to it as follows:
+To continue with the same sports repo, create a branch called add-swimming and add some commits to it:

-Switch to the main branch, create a new branch, switch to the new branch, add a file named swimming.txt, stage it, and commit it.
+Switch to main, create and switch to the new branch, add swimming.txt, stage it, and commit it.

 git switch main